Do you ever feel that if you could just get organized, you might get something accomplished?

 The kitchen is open once again!

-So, one of the first things I did after pruning was to get organized – from kitchen to pantry.
+So, one of the first things I did after pruning was to set aside time for getting organized – from kitchen to pantry.

 Maybe you know how it is, you are in a hurry so you just put the bag of whatever on the shelf.
 And, you do it again and again until it is hard to find what you are sure you have!